 The WFD provides fire suppression and first response emergency medical services (EMS) within the city.
 The department also responds to motor vehicle accidents, rescue situations, hazardous material incidents, water rescues and specialized fire and EMS emergencies.

 Along with traditional firefighting, the WFD has several teams of firefighters who are cross-trained to serve multiple roles when an emergency arises.
 These teams respond to hazardous material incidents, high angle, trench, confined space and structure collapse rescues.
 The department also has teams trained in marine firefighting and dive rescue.

-The Fire Department responded to 12,893 incidents in 2015, which is a 26% increase in activity over the last five years.
-The following chart represents the increase in activity from 2011 to 2015.
+The Fire Department responded to 13,901 incidents in 2016, which is more than a 32% increase in activity over the last five years.
+The following chart represents the increase in activity from 2012 to 2016.